-Last Modified 21 September 2021 First Added 21 September 2021
+Last Modified 31 March 2023 First Added 21 September 2021

-According to the Sleep Foundation, children who struggle with bed wetting are more likely to experience panic attacks, school phobia, social anxiety, and separation anxiety.
+According to the Sleep Foundation, children who struggle with bedwetting are more likely to experience panic attacks, school phobia, social anxiety, and separation anxiety.

 Eating a high-salt diet, not emptying the bladder at night, and drinking fluids right up until bedtime are some of the things your child may be doing which are causing the bed wetting.

+A water repellant mattress can help with cleaning up after bed wetting.
 If your child does wet the bed, we recommend cleaning any spills as quickly as possible with warm, soapy water and a cloth.
 Remove dust and debris with a soft brush.
 We don’t recommend using any cleaning products or vacuuming your mattress.